marc0an1/job_application/README.md

   Purpose: The main goal is to streamline job-seeking efforts by consolidating application tracking, status updates, and scheduling into a single, easy-to-use platform.

+Directory Structure
+=

+The project is organized as follows:

+Code

 Technologies and Tools
 =
   1. Front-End: